xcp-ng/xcp-ng-org/docs/storage.md

 :::tip
 * For `serverpath` it would be good idea to use an empty folder from the CephFS instead of `/`.
 * You may specify `serverport` option if you are using any other port than 6789.
+* Do not use admin keyring for production, but make a separate key with only necessary privileges https://docs.ceph.com/en/latest/rados/operations/user-management/
 :::

 ### iSCSI